-- Please refer to the Administrative Guide for the procedures to register and participate in the virtual meeting. - A member, including an authorised nominee and an exempt authorised nominee which holds securities in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), may appoint one or more proxies to attend on the same occasion. - 3.
+- Please refer to the Administrative Guide for the procedures to register and participate in the virtual meeting. - A member, including an authorised nominee and an exempt authorised nominee which holds securities in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), may appoint one or more proxies to attend on the same - 3.
 Where a member appoints two (2) or more proxies, the proportion of shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies.
-The appointment of two (2) or more proxies shall not be valid unless he specifies the proportions of his holdings to be represented by each proxy. - 4.
-Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for an ornibus account, there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each ornibus account it holds. - If the appointor is a corporation, the Form of Proxy must be executed under its common seal or under the hand of an attorney duly authorised. - 6.
+The appointment of two (2) or more proxies shall not be valid unless he/she specifies the proportions of his/her holdings to be represented by each proxy. - 4.
+Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for an omnibus account, there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - If the appointor is a corporation, the Form of Proxy must be executed under its common seal or under the hand of an attorney duly authorised. - 6.
 To be valid, the duly completed Form of Proxy must be deposited with the office of the share registrar of the Company, Bina Management (M) Sdn.
-Bhd., at Lot 10, The Highway Centre, Jalan 51/205, 46050 Petaling Jaya, Selangor Darul Ensan ot less than forty-eight (48) hours before the time for holding the meeting PROVIDED THAT in the event the member(s) duly executes the Form of Proxy but does not name any proxy, such member(s) shall be deemed to have appointed the Chairman of the meeting as his/her proxy, PROVIDED ALWAYS that the rest of the Form of Proxy other than the particular of the proxy have been duly completed by the member(s). - 7.
-For the purpose of determining a member who shall be entitled to attend the meeting, the Company shall be requesting the Bursa Malaysia Depository Sdn Bhd to make available to the Company, a Record of Depositors as at 19 November 2021.
-Only members whose name appears on the Record of Depositors shall be entitled to attend, speak and vote at the said meeting or appoint proxies to attend, speak and vote and vote on his/her stead. - Pursuant to Rule 8.31A of the ACE Market Listing Requirements of Bursa Securities, all resolutions set out in this Notice of the 16th AGM will be put to vote by way of poll.
+Bhd., at Lot 10, The Highway Centre, Jalan 51/205, 46050 Petaling Jaya, Selangor Darul Ehsan not less than forty-eight (48) hours before the time for holding the meeting PROVIDED THAT in the event the member(s) duly executes the Form of Proxy but does not name any proxy, such member(s) shall be deemed to have appointed the Chairman of the meeting as his/her proxy, PROVIDED ALWAYS that the rest of the Form of Proxy, other than the particular of the proxy have been duly completed by the member(s). - For the purpose of determining a member who shall be entitled to attend the meeting, the Company shall be requesting the Bursa Malaysia Depository Sdn Bhd to make available to the Company, a Record of Depositors as at 23 November 2022.
+Only members whose name appears on the Record of Depositors shall be entitled to attend, speak and vote at the said meeting or appoint proxies to attend, speak and vote on his/her stead.
+Pursuant to Rule 8.31A of the ACE Market Listing Requirements of Bursa Malaysia - Pursuant to Rule 8.31A of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice of the 17th AGM will be put to vote by way of poll.